CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 ## 2.2.
 My interpretation

 The paper is well-written and there are not much problems with the explanations, however the filter selection is the most simplified aspect of the paper.
 Although the theoretical proof provides a good reasoning, the performance improvement by simplification of this part is still not clear.
 Also there is not a clear explanation of how many filters are pruned at each iteration.
 As a result, we preferred to select to-be-pruned filters randomly based on the proof and the relationship p<sub>ηr</sub> ≈ p<sub>η'</sub>.
-Furthermore, we preferred to prune a single filter at each iteration.
+For the number of to-be-pruned filters we came up with a formula that is dependant on the redundancy of the layer.

 # 3. Experiments and results